Glycolysis: Cancer

 Malignant tumor cells perform glycolysis at a rate that is ten times faster than their noncancerous tissue counterparts.
 During their genesis, limited capillary support often results in hypoxia (decreased O2 supply) within the tumor cells.
 Thus, these cells rely on anaerobic metabolic processes such as glycolysis for ATP (adenosine triphosphate).
 Some tumor cells overexpress specific glycolytic enzymes which result in higher rates of glycolysis.
 Often these enzymes are Isoenzymes, of traditional glycolysis enzymes, that vary in their susceptibility to traditional feedback inhibition.
 The increase in glycolytic activity ultimately counteracts the effects of hypoxia by generating sufficient ATP from this anaerobic pathway.
 This phenomenon was first described in 1930 by Otto Warburg and is referred to as the Warburg effect.
 The Warburg hypothesis claims that cancer is primarily caused by dysfunctionality in mitochondrial metabolism, rather than because of the uncontrolled growth of cells.

 A number of theories have been advanced to explain the Warburg effect.
 One such theory suggests that the increased glycolysis is a normal protective process of the body and that malignant change could be primarily caused by energy metabolism.

 This high glycolysis rate has important medical applications, as high aerobic glycolysis by malignant tumors is utilized clinically to diagnose and monitor treatment responses of cancers by imaging uptake of 2-^{18}F-2-deoxyglucose (FDG) (a radioactive modified hexokinase substrate) with positron emission tomography (PET).

 There is ongoing research to affect mitochondrial metabolism and treat cancer by reducing glycolysis and thus starving cancerous cells in various new ways, including a ketogenic diet.

 Interactive pathway map

 The diagram below shows human protein names.
-Names in other organisms may be different and the number of isozymes (such as HK1, HK2, ...) is likely to be different too.
+Names in other organisms may differ, and the numbers of isozymes (such as HK1, HK2, ...) likely differ also.